 I feel that I wouldn’t be able to give justice to the book if I am to write just one review.
 Thus, I decided to read Cla’s side (orange and purple face) first and share my thoughts with you guys.
-Sharon’s side of the book (yellow green and green) is up on the works, I promise.
+Read my review of Sharon’s side of the book (yellow green and green) here.

 Money Grows On Trees By Cla Dela Paz

 To start, I should say that I could relate more to Cla’s story being the employee that I am.
 She is a go-getter and has a very strong personality.
 I know someone who’s exactly like that, *wink LOL.

 Great ideas for instilling money values in the family

 Cla is very fortunate to be raised in a family where proper money management is taken seriously.
 At a young age, she was taught by her parents to live simply, find ways to maximize the use of her money, and to not see money as taboo.

 When she was still studying, her parents gave her and her siblings’ allowances on a monthly basis: it meant that if they splurge, they wouldn’t receive any more amount.
 It taught them valuable traits of delayed gratification and discipline.
 When they travel, her mom would bring groceries and fill their backpacks with snacks so they wouldn’t have to irrationally spend on expensive food during the trip.

 Her dad would also challenge them on filling up bamboo stalk coin banks, and by the end of the year, he would double whatever money they have saved and put it in a real bank.
 It’s no doubt why Cla was able to successfully manage her money: she had great role models.